ClintJang/sample-swift-progressinfo/README.md

 # Samples
 > Using the method of sending Arguments when running the app, try to test how to build the conditions in the build test, and check how to output the keys.
+>> It can be set in run, so it does not apply to archive.
+So it is useful for testing.

 sources
 - ViewController.swift